DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-06-15-EMI_RSSI_SIGNAL.md

   twitter_image: /assets/images/data_science_8.jpg
 seo_type: article
 tags:
-- RSSI
+- Rssi
-- Electromagnetic Interference
+- Electromagnetic interference
-- Signal Strength
+- Signal strength
 - Noise
-- Wireless Networks
+- Wireless networks
-- Signal Degradation
+- Signal degradation
-- EMI Mitigation
+- Emi mitigation
-- Frequency Selection
+- Frequency selection
-- Data Quality
+- Data quality
-- Network Performance
+- Network performance
 title: 'Impact of Electromagnetic Interference on RSSI Signal: Detailed Insights and Implications'
 ---

 Electromagnetic interference (EMI), also known as electrical magnetic distortion, is a phenomenon that can significantly impact the performance of wireless communication systems.
 One of the key metrics affected by EMI is the Received Signal Strength Indicator (RSSI), which measures the power level of the received signal.